Steps You Must Take Within 5 Years of Retirement

 Diversify Your Investments

-Watching your portfolio go up and then back down again is never enjoyable, but in the end, as long as you end up with a big enough pot of money, it doesn’t really matter how you got there.
+Watching your portfolio go up and then back down again is never enjoyable, but in the end, as long as you end up with a big enough pot of money, it doesn’t matter how you got there.

 Once you are retired, however, it’s a different story.
 When you are taking regular withdrawals from a portfolio, volatility has a much greater impact.
-This is something us retirement planners call sequence risk.
+It is something us retirement planners call sequence risk.
 Reducing the up’s and down’s can significantly increase the odds that your money will last through your life expectancy.

 Spend time figuring out what mix of investments will achieve the rate of return you need while having a level of risk that is reasonable for you.
-The risk/return characteristics of your portfolio will determine how much income you will have, and how long it will last.
+The risk/return characteristics of your portfolio will determine how much income you will have and how long it will last.

 Although it is advisable to seek professional guidance, the truth is no one will ever care about your money as much as you do.
 Take the time to learn about retirement planning and investing.

 You'll want to learn about investing approaches that affect the distribution phase in retirement as it is quite different than the accumulation phase.
-And throw out old beliefs like "annuities aren't good" or "reverse mortgages are bad".
+And throw out old beliefs like "annuities aren't good" or "reverse mortgages are bad."
 Approach your planning with an open mind and with the goal of making sure your income is secure.
 This approach will lead you to make more appropriate choices than if your focus is on getting the highest rate of return.